The View from Jesus Land, USA

 I did not get a choice regarding my Christian school education, which was full of indoctrination in #ChristianAltFacts and involved mobilization for right-wing politics.
 I was allowed to choose where to go for college, and I went to Ball State University, which is in fact where my parents met through Christian Student Foundation’s Campus House.
 The children in a family I knew growing up were not allowed this choice; their parents demanded that they all attend a particular hardline fundamentalist Church of Christ school.
 They could have “rebelled,” I suppose, but that would have made their lives much harder.
 Situations like this are not uncommon in Jesus Land.

 Meanwhile, at Heritage Christian School in Indianapolis, where as elementary students my classmates and I said pledges to the American flag, the Christian flag, and the Bible every day, the principal kept a paddle in her office, and she sometimes used it.
 On at least one occasion that my mom told me about, when an African-American boy and a white boy got into some kind of trouble, the African-American boy was paddled, and the white boy was not, leading the African-American boy’s family to withdraw him from the school.
-Mom tells me that race was not a factor in the principal’s decision about whom to paddle; I find this, shall we say, very hard to believe.
-There were very few people of color in our school.
+Mom tells me that race was not a factor in the principal’s decision about whom to paddle.
+Given white fragility and what we’ve learned in recent years about implicit bias, I find that hard to believe.

 Just as corporal punishment was used in school, my sister and I were subjected to spanking, including with a wooden spoon, at home.
 Evangelicalism, as a variety of fundamentalist Christianity, teaches that children’s wills must be broken in order to instill obedience to authority.
 In Jesus Land, a “strong-willed child” (a term that was often applied to my sister) is regarded as a particularly serious problem.
 This ideology is closely associated with Dr. James Dobson, the twisted evangelical answer to Dr. Benjamin Spock and the founder of the virulently anti-gay organization Focus on the Family, which moved to Colorado Springs, Colorado, in 1993.